 There are a number of opportunities to get involved – keep an eye on the ‘Posts for Members’ page or get in touch with a journal directly:

 13. How much money does the College save from this change?

 The financial side to the reasoning is more about balancing books than making/saving additional money.
 We cannot share exact figures due to commercial sensitivities and these questions being published on a public page.

 14. Will you be researching different reader/user habits and preferences whilst developing the app to ensure the diversity of needs is accommodated?

 We understand there are many different ‘types’ of readers for our journal content.
 The features and functionality of the desktop/web platform would be difficult to match, and we expect that those wishing to conduct in depth research would continue to do this on their computer via Cambridge Core and/or via PubMed.
 Our goal is for the app will enable the browsing experience that a print copy offers.
 It will also include quick access to other online content such as videos and podcasts.

-15. Will the app include all five of the College Journals?
+15. Does the app include all five of the College Journals?